 TWELVE STEPS TO HAPPY INTEGRATION

-Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits.
+Don’t come to Scotland looking for an idyllic cottage in the Highlands to closet yourself away from life, or pretend you are English landed gentry, all tweeds and Barber outfits.
 It does nothing for Scotland’s democratic progress.
 Incidentally, loch is not pronounced ‘lock’.
 Try and get it right.
 And we have burns here not brooks, and glens not dales.